jacroe/Ignition/README.md

 About
 -----

 Ignition is a flat-file blogging system.
-It uses JSON'd Markdown files and displays them through some Smarty templates.
+It uses [SecondCrack-y](https://github.com/marcoarment/secondcrack#basics) Markdown files and displays them through some Smarty templates.
 This is a work in progress.

 Acknowledgements
 ----------------